 There's never been a better time to play.
-The current Shadowbringers expansion frequently popped up on lists of 2019's best overall games, and we gave it a score of 94.
-In August, Square Enix's Patch 5.3 greatly expanded the free trial for new players from level 35 all the way to level 60, which means you can play through the base "A Realm Reborn" game and 2015's excellent Heavensward expansion entirely for free.
+Square Enix's Patch 5.3 greatly expanded the free trial for new players from level 35 all the way to level 60, which means you can play through the base "A Realm Reborn" game and 2015's excellent Heavensward expansion entirely for free.

 Square Enix also trimmed much of the fat from A Realm Reborn's sprawling storyline and introduced some welcome quality of life changes, including the ability to fly in any of A Realm Reborn's zones.
-Each FF14 expansion has been better than the last, and this latest update helps tighten up some of the original campaign's shortcomings (and it helps you get through the whole thing more quickly. too).
-Trial players can also now play the Au Ra race and the Astrologian, Dark Knight, and Machinist classes, which previously weren't available without buying specific expansions.
+Each FF14 expansion has been better than the last, and updates have tightened up some of the original campaign's shortcomings (and help you get through the whole thing more quickly too).
+Trial players can also play the Au Ra race and the Astrologian, Dark Knight, and Machinist classes, which previously weren't available without buying specific expansions.

 These are all great and needed changes.
 But Final Fantasy 14 can still be overwhelming, so I'm here to help.
 I've played a lot of Final Fantasy 14—2,200 hours since 2013—and with that experience I've put together this guide to ease the way for both new and returning players.

 Before you start the free trial